ArwaAbbas/sbx_kraken_uniq/README.md

 Finally, `sbx_kraken_uniq.rules` contains the actual logic for the extension, including required input and output files.
 Check out [the Snakemake tutorial](http://snakemake.readthedocs.io/en/stable/tutorial/basics.html) and any of the [extensions by sunbeam-labs](https://github.com/sunbeam-labs) for information on how to modify the rules.

+Currently the extension only works on PAIRED END READS.

 ## Installing the extension

 Installing an extension is as simple as cloning (or moving) your extension directory into the sunbeam/extensions/ folder, installing requirements through Conda, and adding the new options to your existing configuration file: